Le Richelain and Roussillon

 New route numbers

 Bus and taxibus route numbers will also be changing.
-The new numbering system is organized according to four types of service:
+The new numbering system is organized according to 4 types of service:

 Routes operating upon reservation only